b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Book of Mormon.md

 >
 > *Imagine a parent in the mall scolding their child, saying "you little shit, you are an enemy to me!
 You have been since the day you were born, and always will be unless you do what I tell you to do.
 You have to do everything I say or else you're my enemy."
 One step further, "you will never* not *be my enemy, unless I punish your brother.
 You, on your own, will never be good enough."*

-I think it's a useful illustration&mdash; if our relationship to God is like that of a father and child, we can imagine literally a father and child having such an interaction as a third party.
+I think it's a useful illustration— if our relationship to God is like that of a father and child, we can imagine literally a father and child having such an interaction as a third party.

 How do you react in this imagined scenario?
 Do you think "wow that father sure loves his kids.
 Wish my dad was that chill."
 Or do you call CPS?